HazemHeakal/RocketChat-HubSpot/README.md

-# Node.js App
+# Rocket.Chat HubSpot Integration App

-This is a Node.js-based application with a modular architecture that includes controllers, routes, middleware, services, utilities, and models.
-The app is deployed directly to a workspace environment without using Docker containers.
+This repository contains a Rocket.Chat App that integrates Rocket.Chat with HubSpot.
+The app allows you to fetch contacts from HubSpot and streamline communication by sending messages to your HubSpot contacts directly from Rocket.Chat.
+This integration empowers teams to manage their communication workflows efficiently within Rocket.Chat while leveraging HubSpot's CRM features.

 ## Prerequisites